”Oh Fireman, There’s Somethin’ Smoking Hot On the Beach!”

 I’m the rare writer who starts pages with an aside.
 I’m pretty sure that makes me a bad writer, but don’t tell anyone.
 Anyway, if you live in Connecticut and have kids, you may be familiar with the Out and About Mom blog.
 They are mortal enemies of mine, trying to steal readers from me and – oh, they are so nice I can’t even joke about such things.

 One of the OAAM’s is Mandy.
 She lives in West Hartford, just as I do.
+(2019 Update: Mandy moved to Florida, but the blog lives on.)
 We’ve given each other props here and there over the years for our sites and all that good stuff.
 Then, on the first day of school for my younger son Calvin, I thought I recognized a woman.
 Then she brought her daughter to my son’s room.
 This school isn’t even in West Hartford, which I’m sure makes this story all-the-more compelling for you.

 Me being me, I didn’t say a word to her but rather, went to work and looked at the OAAM site and the pictures and yeah, it was Mandy!
 We DM’d on Twitter because that’s what we do in 2014 and now we’re real life friends.